 Below you will find information about Dun Laoghaire, Dublin and Ireland.

 A picturesque seaport with a bustling centre of high fashion and commerce, Dun Laoghaire is the largest sailing and watersports centre in Ireland.
 Its famous harbour was built between 1817 and 1860 and has two massive piers, the East Pier and the West Pier, 1.3 km and 1.5 km in length respectively.

-The ferry terminal houses a restaurant, shops and the tourist office and is served by the world's largest high speed ferry, the Stena Line HSS.
 There are four yacht clubs along Dun Laoghaire seafront and an excellent array of shops, pubs and restaurants, including two shopping centres, a 12-screen cinema complex and the vibrant Pavilion Theatre.